 Builder's risk insurance can be defined as coverage that protects a person's or organization's insurable interest in materials, fixtures and/or equipment being used in the construction or renovation of a building or structure should those items sustain physical loss or damage from a covered cause.

-As buildings are being constructed, they can be subject to a variety of risk such as fire, winds, theft and vandalism to name a few.
+As buildings are being constructed, they can be subject to a variety of risks such as fire, winds, theft, and vandalism to name a few.
 Builder's risk insurance usually covers against losses due to fire, vandalism, lightning, wind, and similar forces.

-As a contractor, it is good to sit down with a licensed agent who specializes in builder’s risk policies.
+As a contractor, it is good to speak with a licensed agent who specializes in builder’s risk policies.
 For large or specialized projects, it is important to also have an attorney review the contract and requirements of the builder’s risk insurance.

 Your state Department of Insurance can be a good resource as well.
 Whether you’re providing the coverage, or the owner is, it’s good to have a relationship with an insurance agent should you need to provide a referral to the client for builders risk insurance.